mdn/content/files/en-us/web/accessibility/aria/roles/dialog_role/index.md

 When the dialog is correctly labeled and focus is moved to an element (often an interactive element, such as a button) inside the dialog, screen readers should announce the dialog's accessible role, name and optionally description, along with announcing the focused element.

-<div class="note"><strong>Note:</strong> Opinions may differ on how assistive technology should handle this technique, and the order of announcements may differ depending on the assistive technology used.
-The information provided above is one of those opinions and therefore not normative.</div>
+> **Note:** Opinions may differ on how assistive technology should handle this technique, and the order of announcements may differ depending on the assistive technology used.
+The information provided above is one of those opinions and therefore not normative.

 ## Examples